openharmony/applications_sound_recorder/README.md

 The Recorder Application can record audio through a microphone and complete playback.
 The Recorder Application is developed using the extended TS language (ArkTS), and the main structure is as follows:
 ![](./figures/record.png)
-- **product**
+- **Product**
-  Business form layer: Distinguish different products, different screens of various forms of application, including personalized services, component configuration, and personalized resource packages.
+  Business form layer: Distinguish different products, different screens of various forms of application, including personalized services, component configuration, and personalized resource packages(JS/PNG/String for different products).

-- **feature**
+- **Feature**
-  Common Feature layer: An abstract collection of common feature components that can be referenced by various application forms.
+  Common Feature layer: An abstract collection of common feature components that can be referenced by various application forms(Recording, playback, control center).

-- **common**
+- **Common**
-  Common Capability Layer: The basic set of capabilities, modules that every application form must rely on, including utility classes and common resource packs
+  Common Capability Layer: The basic set of capabilities, modules that every application form must rely on, including utility classes and common resource packs.

 ## Directory
 ### Directory structure